Education, Political Experience, and the Air Force: A Life of Service

 Service to House District 20

 State Representative Evans was sworn into office on January 12th, 2015.
 He was re-elected to serve the people of House District 20 in 2016 and again in 2018.
 His priority issues include education, emergency preparedness, small business resiliency, transportation, veteran services, and workplace fairness.
 He was honored to serve as the Chair of the House Committee on Veterans and Emergency Preparedness during the 2017 and 2019 Legislative Sessions.

 Since taking office Paul has served on the following committees: House Committee on Business & Labor, House Committee on Education, House Committee on Housing & Human Services, House Committee on Transportation, House Committee on Veterans and Emergency Preparedness; Joint Committee on Transportation, Joint Sub-Committee of Ways & Means for Transportation and Economic Development.
 Most of his efforts have focused upon policies within these areas.

-Representative Evans was the primary Co-Chief Sponsor of House Joint Resolution 2020B that became Ballot Measure 96 in the 2016 General Election.
+Representative Evans was the primary Co-Chief Sponsor of House Joint Resolution 202B that became Ballot Measure 96 in the 2016 General Election.
 Passed with overwhelming support it permanently set-aside 1.5% of all Lottery Revenues for Veterans Outreach and Services.
 He has also led the charge in fighting for reforms within our emergency preparedness structures and systems: resulting in new preparedness grants, training programs, and statewide resiliency policies.

-Paul continued teaching at Chemeketa Community College during the 2018 Legislative Session and is in the classroom today.
+Paul continued teaching at Chemeketa Community College during the 2019 and 2020 Legislative Sessions and remains in the classroom today.

 For more information about Representative Evans please visit: http://www.oregonlegislature.gov/evans.